-By February 1921, Aitken had decided to abandon mine operations, citing high costs, an insufficient quantity of high-grade ore, and differences of opinion with the property owner over the lease agreement.58 During the winter of 1920-21, Bartlett was again engaged to transport ore to Roosevelt Landing, and the steamer Reliance was chartered to transport the ore to the mouth of the Kantishna River.
+By February 1921, Aitken had decided to abandon mine operations, citing high costs, an insufficient quantity of high-grade ore, and differences of opinion with the property owner over the lease agreement.64 During the winter of 1920-21, Bartlett was again engaged to transport ore to Roosevelt Landing, and the steamer Reliance was chartered to transport the ore to the Tanana River.
 Perhaps up to 600 tons of ore was transported that season.
 By early July, the steamer had made two round-trips to Roosevelt.
 On its trips up the Kantishna River, the steamer also carried supplies and equipment for Kantishna miners and prospectors.
-On its first voyage up the river, the steamer carried a load of approximately four tons of supplies.59
+On its first voyage, the steamer carried a load of approximately four tons of supplies.65